MadinaDvlpr/Legarant_P12/README.md

 *** for contributors-url, forks-url, etc. This is an optional, concise syntax you may use.
 *** https://www.markdownguide.org/basic-syntax/#reference-style-links
 -->
 </div>

 ## About the project
 *Author : * Magdalena Larmet

-This project is part of Openclassrooms' studying path.
 This mobile web application has been completed for Legarant Company.
 LEGARANT is a life insurance company founded in 1980 and located in Nantes, France.
 They offer insurance products with several options at competitive prices.

 ### Technologies and Languages